konimarti/cache.c3l/README.md

   * If key exists: update value and move to head.
   * If capacity reached: evict the tail and free that node.

+### LFU Cache

+* A **hash map** gives constant-time lookup.
+* Frequency counts for each key are tracked.
+* Nodes are grouped by frequency in linked frequency lists.
+* On `get`, the frequency of the node is incremented, and it moves tot he correct frequency list.
+  On `set`:
+  * If key exists: update value and increment frequency.
+  * If capacity reached: evict the least frequently used node with with the lowest frequency count..
 ---

 ## Install